skip to main content

 What kinds of businesses should file a DBA?

 A DBA can be almost any name under which you are doing business.
-You cannot, however, make your DBA a corporate name such as XYZ, Inc. if you do not have a corporate name that is XYZ, Inc. In other words, when filing a DBA do not add "Inc." or "Corp." to your name to create the impression that your business is a corporation when, in fact, it is not.
+You cannot, however, make your DBA a corporate name such as XYZ, Inc. if you do not have a corporate name that is XYZ, Inc. In other words, when filing a doing business as registration, do not add 'Inc.' or 'Corp.' to your name to create the impression that your business is a corporation when, in fact, it is not.

 What is an example of a DBA and how it works?